Commencement Frequently Asked Questions

 HOW WILL I KNOW IF I AM AN HONORS GRADUATE?

 Tentative academic honors are noted in the commencement program, and these students will wear the honor stole and/or cord appropriate for that honor.
-All qualified students are informed via UAFS email.
+All qualified students are informed via their UAFS email.

 HOW DO I GET A CAP AND GOWN?